-3.2.5.14 Differential Buffer Capacitance (C_diff)
+4.7 C_comp and Differential Buffer Capacitance (C_diff)

-The IBIS C_comp subparameter of a normal single ended [Model] represents the capacitance that is found between the I/O pad and the supply rails of the buffer.
+The IBIS C_comp subparameter of a normal single-ended [Model] represents the capacitance that is found between the I/O pad and the supply rails of the buffer.
 For differential buffers it may also be necessary to describe the differential capacitance found between the non-interting and inverting I/O pads.
 The IBIS specification does not have a dedicated parameter for this purpose, but one can use the [Series Pin Mapping] keyword with a [Model] that contains a [C Series] keyword to implement this differential capacitance.
-In the remaining part of this discussion, this differential capacitance will be referred to as C_diff.
-The following paragraphs will explain how its value can be obtained through simulations or lab measurements.
+In the remaining part of this discussion, this differential capacitance will be referred to as C diff.